Oahu Dream Weddings: Your Perfect Ceremony Guide

 Ceremony Styles:

-- Christian non-denominational: A Christian based non-denominational western style ceremony.
+- Christian Romantic Non-Denominational: Christian based non-denominational western style ceremony.

-- The "Sand Mixing Ceremony" represents the blending of two people (or family) and can also be used for including children.
+- The "Sand Mixing Ceremony" represents the blending of two people (or family) and can include participation of your children.
 We suggest purchasing colored sand and decorative container on Amazon or other website.

-- In the "Children Inclusive Ceremony", the minister will include your children in some part of the ceremony.
-A lei presentation or sand mixing adds to the inclusion..
+- In the "Children Inclusive Ceremony", the minister will mention or include your children in some part of the ceremony.
+A lei presentation or sand mixing adds to the inclusion.

-- A "Bride Processional" is pretty simple and would start a short distance away with the minister and groom waiting.
+- A "Bride Processional" is a pretty simple set-up and would stage a short distance away for the processional with the minister and groom waiting.
+You must select this option on your contract so, we can advise you and prepare properly.

 All ceremonies are created to appeal to the greatest number of people and without offense i.e. none include anything which any normal person would object to hearing or repeating in a ceremony.